cag325/Project-2/README.md

 Figure 2.
 Plots of HCV RNA decreasing over time following administration of daclastasvir and IFN-\alpha (empty circles).
 Plots are complemented with the fits generated from the model (solid black lines).

 ## Replication of Model Published
 Our work began with attempting to replicate the model shown in the paper with their reported optimized parameters.
-The concluded parameter values were as follows: clearance rate (c) = 23.3, loss rate of infected cells ($\delta$) =
+The concluded parameter values were as follows: clearance rate (c) = 23.3, loss rate of infected cells ($\delta$) = 1.06 $d^-1$, effectiveness in blocking viral production ($\epsilon$) = 0.997